Robert-TCode/checkout-library/README.md

 Distribution as XCFramework via Cocoapods can be done running the following methods in terminal after the XCFramework was uploaded on a public repo.
 - `pod spec lint CheckoutLibraryTcode.podspec`
 - `pod trunk push CheckoutLibraryTcode.podspec`

+### What could be improved further

+- Refine architecture around the `CardView` UI by using a `CardNumberTextFieldHandler` instead of `CardNumberTextFieldDelegate`, that would itself have the properties of returning the `cardType` and other useful information, as well as processing the validity of the input.
+This would then remove one layer of complexity and keep the logic better separated.
+- Add the possibility to customise further the UI in the `CheckoutViewController` with some predefined background/card types.
+- See other comments in the codebase